SoftCircuits/ParsingHelper/README.md

 ## Navigation

 To advance the parser to the next position, use the `Next()` method.
 The `Next()` method advances the current position to the next character.
 This method can also accept an optional argument that specifies the number of characters to advance.
 For example, if you pass `5`, the current position will be advanced five characters.
 (Calling `Next()` with no arguments is equal to calling `Next(1)`.)
+The argument to `Next()` can be a negative value if you want to move backwards.

 As an alternative to the `Next()` method, `ParserHelper` overloads several operators that can be used as a shortcut to change the current position.
 These are demonstrated in the following example.